Israeli police question Netanyahu in telecom corruption case

 It was the second time the prime minister had been questioned in the investigation.
-He is suspected of awarding regulatory favors to Bezeq Telecom Israel in return for favorable coverage on a news site the company’s owner controls.
+He is suspected of awarding regulatory favours to Bezeq Telecom Israel in return for favourable coverage on a news site the company’s owner controls.

 Netanyahu has denied any wrongdoing and says he is the victim of a witch hunt.